 Preparing Your Garden Plot

-If it sticks together, it’s still too wet or it may be the variety.
-If you try to work wet it will compact hard as a rock.
-Let the garden dry out for a few days longer, especially if it’s been a wet spring, and test it again.
-If the ball falls apart easily then the is dry enough to be worked.
-Once it passes the ’ball test’ you’ll have to check it’s temperature to see if it’s enough for the seeds.
+If it sticks together, it's still too wet or it may be the clay variety.
+If you try to work wet soil, it will compact and become as hard as a rock.
+Let the garden dry out for a few more days, especially if it's been a wet spring, and test it again.
+If the ball falls apart easily, then the soil is dry enough to be worked.
+Once it passes the 'ball test', you'll have to check its temperature to see if it's warm enough for the seeds.

 After a few sunny days, roll back the cover and do the same test again.
-Once your is to the touch you can prepare your garden plot ready for planting.
-To prepare your garden plot you will need:
+Once your soil is warm to the touch, you can prepare your garden plot for planting.
+To prepare your garden plot, you will need:

 - your garden plan,